 How IPAP operates

-The annual IPAP funding round opens at the end of October and closes in early December.
+The annual IPAP funding round opens towards the end of October and closes in early December.
 State based charities can submit one application.
-National and international charities can submit up to three (in different states / countries).
-Universities, hospitals and medical research institutes can submit one application per department up to a maximum of three applications – read the application guidelines on our IMPACT Funding page before submitting your application.
+Charities that operate either nationally or internationally or Universities, hospitals and medical research institutes may submit a maximum of three applications per organisation.
+For further conditions on each of these categories, please ensure you read the guidelines on the IMPACT Funding page prior to applying.

 The assessment process largely focuses on the organisation, as we believe well governed charitable organisations will deliver optimal outcomes for the community.
 We believe programming, project strategy and decision-making processes are the domain of organisations themselves.
 They know how best to achieve their goals, progress toward mission and ultimately create the social, environmental and cultural impact they are committed to.